firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

   - **CompletableFuture**: Allows asynchronous programming with better composition of tasks.
   - **ScheduledExecutorService**: Schedule tasks with fixed-rate or fixed-delay execution.
   - **CountDownLatch**, **CyclicBarrier**, **Phaser**, **Exchanger**: Used for synchronization between threads.

-Java provides a robust set of utilities in the **`java.util.concurrent`** package that simplify the development of concurrent applications.
-These utilities offer enhanced control over thread management, synchronization, and task execution, making it easier to implement complex concurrency scenarios in Java.

 #### 7.1.
 Executors and `ExecutorService`

 - **Executor** and **ExecutorService** provide a higher-level mechanism for managing and controlling thread execution.
 Instead of directly managing threads, you submit tasks to an executor that handles the creation and execution of threads for you.